 Q: What are my transportation options once I land in Missoula?

 A: You have a few options when it comes to transportation out of the Missoula International Airport.
-Six rental car companies offer a variety of vehicles to fit the season, taxis and apps like Lyft and Uber are available to bring you anywhere in and around Missoula, and many of Missoula's popular hotels offer airport shuttles.
+Eight rental car companies offer a variety of vehicles to fit the season, taxis and apps like Lyft, Uber and Turo are available to bring you anywhere in and around Missoula, along with Missoula's free Mountain Line bus service.
+Many of Missoula's popular hotels offer airport shuttles as well.
 Find a full list of taxis, independent shuttle services and hotel shuttles here.

 Q: What's all this talk about a REAL ID?

-A: Beginning October 1, 2020, American travelers will need a new form of identification to pass through security at U.S. airports—the REAL ID.
+A: Beginning May 7, 2025, American travelers will need a new form of identification to pass through security at U.S. airports—the REAL ID.
 Getting your new form of identification isn't hard, just head to your local DMV and they will help you out.
-If you don't have your REAL ID by October 1, 2020, other acceptable forms of identification include a U.S. passport, U.S. military ID, DHS trusted traveler cards (Global Entry, NEXUS, SENTRI, FAST), or "enhanced driver’s license" (offered in MI, MN, NY, VT and WA.
+If you don't have your REAL ID by May 7, 2025, other acceptable forms of identification include a U.S. passport, U.S. military ID, DHS trusted traveler cards (Global Entry, NEXUS, SENTRI, FAST), or "enhanced driver’s license" (offered in MI, MN, NY, VT and WA).

 Q: Is there a place to eat and/or grab a drink in the airport?

 A: Absolutely!
 The Missoula International Airport offers food and drinks both before and after you go through security.
-Cafe beverages and snacks can be purchased at the drive-thru Liquid Planet outside of the airport, as well as after you make it through security at the Liquid Planet located on the second floor of the terminal.
-If you're looking to sit down and savor some food and drinks before taking off, head to one of two Jedediah’s Restaurant locations.
-One is located near baggage claim, while the other is on the main floor right after you get through security.
-Both locations offer food and drinks.
+Cafe beverages and snacks can be purchased at the drive-thru Liquid Planet outside of the airport, as well as after you make it through security at the Black Coffee Roastinc Co. (located on the second floor before security and one inside, after going through security).
+If you're looking to sit down and savor some food and drinks before taking off, head to the Kettlehouse Bar & Grill and Cold Smoke Tavern, conveniently situated between all gates.
+Enjoy the charming indoor dining space, or take in the stunning mountain view on the outdoor patio.

 Q: What airlines service the airport?

 A: If you're trying to use flyer points and love sticking to your go-to airline, we get it.
-The following airlines currently serve the Missoula International Airport: Alaska Airlines, Allegiant Air, American Airlines, Delta Air Lines, Frontier Airlines and United Airlines.
+The following airlines currently serve the Missoula International Airport: Alaska Airlines, Allegiant Air, American Airlines, Delta Air Lines and United Airlines.

 Q: How far is the airport from Downtown Missoula?